Scan an App

 Full scans should be your primary method for identifying risk to your apps.
 Because these scans attack every target in the app, they provide a view of the overall security of the app.

 Scan only the new and updated links since the last scan

 Enable and disable incremental scanning

-You can enable Incremental scanning on new or existing scan configs.
-If you enable the option for a scan that has not yet run, the first Incremental scan will run a full scan.
+You can enable incremental scanning on new or existing scan configs.
+When you enable the option for a scan that has not yet run, the first incremental scan runs a full scan to use as a baseline.
 The next time the scan runs, only the links that are new or updated based on the first crawl map will be attacked.

-- On the All Apps page, select your app.
+- On the Apps page, select your app.